Yellow Vest Protesters Fueled By Anger Over Notre Dame Funds March In Paris

 Protesters were banned from the Île de la Cité, the site of Notre Dame, and other major thoroughfares in the city.
 Some 60,000 police officers were patrolling the streets.

 Protesters are calling Saturday's demonstrations their "second ultimatum" against Macron and his government.
-The night Notre Dame caught fire, Macron cancelled a previously scheduled speech to propose solutions to the Yellow Vest movement.
+The night Notre Dame caught fire, Macron canceled a speech to propose solutions to the Yellow Vest movement.
+He is expected to hold a press conference on Thursday.

-While their numbers have dwindled in recent weeks, French officials had warned the marches could attract more protesters following the shock and sadness of the Notre Dame fire.
+While the number of protesters have dwindled in recent weeks, French officials had warned that the marches could attract more protesters following the shock and sadness of the Notre Dame fire.
 Many protesters were set off by how quickly French billionaires pledged funds to restore the damaged cathedral, while many working class people in France struggle to pay their bills.

 Correction April 20, 2019